-In the new paradigm of education proposed by Cheng (2000), all of these processes as a whole can be taken as a Triplization Process (i.e., triple + izations) that should be necessary in re-conceptualizing educational processes and formulating the new pedagogic methods and environment for students' life-long learning and development of contextualized multiple intelligence (CMI) including technological intelligence, political intelligence, social intelligence, economic intelligence, cultural intelligence, and learning intelligence.
-The new paradigm of triplization in education including globalization, localization, and individualization is summarized as shown in Table 1 and Figure 1.
+In the new paradigm of education proposed by Cheng (2000, 2001), all of these processes as a whole can be taken as a Triplization Process (i.e., triple + izations) that should be necessary in re-conceptualizing educational processes and formulating the new pedagogic methods and environment for students' life-long learning and development of contextualized multiple intelligence (CMI) including technological intelligence, political intelligence, social intelligence, economic intelligence, cultural intelligence, and learning intelligence.

 Globalization.
 To different scholars, the definition of globalization may be different.
-According to Cheng (2000), it may refer to the transfer, adaptation, and development of values, knowledge, technology, and behavioral norms across countries and societies in different parts of the world.
+According to Cheng (2000, 2001), it may refer to the transfer, adaptation, and development of values, knowledge, technology, and behavioral norms across countries and societies in different parts of the world.
 The typical phenomena and characteristics associated with globalization include growth of global networking (e.g. internet, world wide e-communication, and transportation), global transfer and interflow in technological, economic, social, political, cultural, and learning areas, international alliances and competitions, international collaboration and exchange, global village, multi-cultural integration, and use of international standards and benchmarks.